juhoen/hybrid-crypto-js/README.md

 <a name="encryption"></a>

 _Hybrid Crypto JS_ provides basic encryption function that also supports multiple RSA keys, with or without [signature](#signatures).
-Encrypted message is a JSON formatted string.
+An encrypted message is a JSON formatted string.

 ```js
 var message = 'Hello world!';